qrvey/partner-portal/docs/composer/05-Working with Data/Datasets/01-Overview of Datasets/datasets-managed.md

 Select one of the following options:
 * **Edit Connection Settings**.
 Enables you to modify the properties of the connection for the data source.
 It is available for all types of data sources.
 * **Edit Query**.
 Enables you to either select a different table or view from the same Connection or change the SQL query of a custom query data source.
    This option is only available for database data sources.
+   >**Note**: If the data source is MongoDB, the Edit Query dialog enables you to configure Queries, Aggregations, and Projections.
 * **Join to Another Data Source**.
 Enables you to add another data source to the existing ones.
 For more information, see [Data Joins](../02-Design/05-Data%20Joins/data-joins.md).
 * **Union with Another Data Source**.
 Enables you to append or union the data from another data source to the existing ones.
 For more information, see [Appending Data (Union)](../02-Design/06-Data%20Unions/data-union.md).
 * **Switch for Another Data Source**.
 Enables you to select a data source from a connection other than the one currently in use.